ch9nuk9/wbfm/README.md

 #### *IMPORTANT*

-The method of creating the project will determine the style of filepaths that are saved in the project.
+The method of creating the project (gui or command line) will determine the style of filepaths that are saved in the project.
 Thus, if you create and run the project on different operating systems, you will probably need to manually update the path to the raw data.

+Example: Create the project on Windows, but run it on the cluster (Linux).

 Specifically be aware of these variables:
 ```yaml